MikeMordec/NameManipulator/README.md

 java NameGenerator

-    Run the NameReader to process and display the generated names:
+    Run the NameReader to manipulate and display the generated names:

 bash